Soorajm100/CS-ASSIGNMENT/README.md

 ## Environment Setup

 * I used  Oracle Virtual Box to install ubutnu in it.
-* First download the set up file for VM Box from  <a href='https://www.virtualbox.org/wiki/Downloads' >here </a>
+* First download the set up file for VM Box from  <a href='https://www.virtualbox.org/wiki/Downloads' > here </a>
 * After setting up VM Box
-* Download Ubuntu 20.04 LTS from <a href='https://ubuntu.com/download/desktop' >here </a>
+* Download Ubuntu 20.04 LTS from <a href='https://ubuntu.com/download/desktop' > here </a>
 * Follow the instruction given in following youtube vedio from<a href='https://youtu.be/x5MhydijWmc'>here</a>
 * Also after setting up ubuntu update all the packages required .
-* I  refereshed my understanding  about linux commands from : <a href='https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners'>here</a>
+* I  refereshed my understanding  about linux commands from : <a href='https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners'> here</a>
 * You are all set for Project  👍